valeriosouza/my-smtp-wp/readme.txt

 == Screenshots ==

-1. Configure for Gmail
+1. Configure for Live

+2. Send a test e-mail

 == Frequently Asked Questions ==

 = Where can I get data from my SMTP? =

 Most hosting forward these data at the time of signature.
-Companies like Gmail, Yahoo and Live disponabilizam this data on their websites.
+Companies like Gmail, Yahoo and Live provide this data on their websites.

 = Configured and not send emails. =